Anthropology and Gender, Sexuality, and Women's Studies Joint Major

 Students complete a total of 20 units, including both of

 A consideration of key themes in contemporary anthropology.
-This course addresses theoretical and methodological questions by examining the work of contemporary anthropologists conducting research in diverse locations around the world.
+Addresses theoretical and methodological questions by examining the work of contemporary anthropologists conducting research in diverse locations around the world.
 Prerequisite: SA 201W.
-Students with credit for SA 370 may not take SA 301 for further credit.

 and 12 additional upper division units chosen from SA courses designated anthropology (A).